-Poppy Jasper is a trade name used to described some orbicular jaspers, which are jaspers whose pattern consist of orb or sphere shapes similar to "flower poppies".
+Poppy Jasper is a trade name used to described some orbicular jaspers whose pattern consist of orb or sphere shapes similar to poppy flowers.

 There are four known locations of Poppy Jasper near the town of Morgan Hill, none of which are now being actively mined because the gemstone is found only on private property or protected lands.